jeroendesloovere/geolocation-php-api/README.md

 ```
 [View tests](./tests/index.php) or [check class](./src/Geolocation/Geolocation.php).

+## Documentation

+The class is well documented inline.
+If you use a decent IDE you'll see that each method is documented with PHPDoc.

 ## Contributing

 It would be great if you could help us improve this class.
 GitHub does a great job in managing collaboration by providing different tools, the only thing you need is a [GitHub](http://github.com) login.